Georgia in the Eurovision Song Contest 2020

-Georgia originally planned to participate in the Eurovision Song Contest 2020 with the song "Take Me as I Am" written and performed by Tornike Kipiani, who was selected through the reality television show Georgian Idol, held by the Georgian broadcaster Georgian Public Broadcaster (GPB).
+Georgia was set to be represented at the Eurovision Song Contest 2020 with the song "Take Me as I Am" written and performed by Tornike Kipiani, who was selected through the reality television show Georgian Idol, held by the Georgian broadcaster Georgian Public Broadcaster (GPB).
 The competition resulted in the selection of four finalists for the final on 31 December 2019.
 The results of a public vote exclusively resulted in the selection of Tornike Kipiani as the winner.
 The song that Tornike Kipiani would perform, "Take Me as I Am", was presented to the public on 3 March 2020.

 Georgia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2020.
 However, the contest was cancelled due to the COVID-19 pandemic.